xeaone/revive/README.md

+## License ##

+Copyright (c) 2016 Alexander Steven Elias All Rights Reserved

 ## Terms Of Use ##

 ### Can ###
-You can use this package as is in any project even for profit.
+* You can use this package as is in any project even for profit.

-You can indirectly charge others to use your project which contains the original unmodified code of this package.
+* You can charge others to use your project which contains the original unmodified code of this package.

-You can submit a request to modify the code.
+* You can submit a request to modify the code.
 Any modification accepted are adopted as if the original author modified it.

 ### Cant ###
-You can't charge others to directly or exclusively use this package.
+* You can't charge others to directly or exclusively use this package.

-You can't modify the code in anyway accept in accordance with the original author's permission.
+* You can't modify the code in anyway accept in accordance with the original author's permission.